24 hours customer service +9779849693351

 Paldor Peak climbing is a perfect choice for those who want a real Himalayan experience away from busy trekking areas.
 It offers a balance of adventure, nature, culture, and technical climbing.

-With its peaceful trails, friendly local people, and stunning mountain views, Paldor Peak is a hidden gem in Nepal.
+With its peaceful trails, friendly local people, and stunning mountain views, the Paldor base camp trek is also a hidden gem in Nepal.
 It is an excellent mountain for climbers who want to build experience and enjoy the true beauty of the Himalayas.

 Detail Itinerary